divyansh0x0/algo/devlog.md

 Now i will start working on the array swap and some animation followed by parsing my AST of code into commands that can control the scene.

+### DECEMEBER 29, 2025
+The bare bone ECS system is ready.
+Now i can render an array + have its swaps animated.
+Now i can finally move onto compiling the AST into commands.
+I am thinking of making a cpu like instruction set and a virtual machine which will execute those instruction.
+It will have:
+1. registors : Just like a cpu, i need registers to store operations, operands, instruction pointer, etc.
+2. instrution sets: These will be similar to assembly but will be JS objects
+3. A middleware which will sit between the renderer and the runtime of YASL